 You have surgery to remove the cancer.
 This might be the only treatment you need and the doctors keep a close eye on you to check for signs of the cancer coming back.
 This is called active surveillance.

-Some women need chemotherapy after surgery, depending on the type, stage and grade of their cancer.
+Some women need chemotherapy after surgery.
+This depends on the type, stage and grade of their cancer.
 You might need further surgery after chemotherapy if scans still show signs of cancer.

 The surgeon (gynaecological oncologist) removes the affected ovary but leaves your other ovary.
 As most women with ovarian germ cell cancer are young, doctors are aware that they may want to have children in the future.
 So they remove as little tissue as possible.

 During the operation, the gynaecologist examines the inside of your abdomen and your abdominal organs for signs of cancer.
 They may take biopsies and send them to the lab to look for cancer cells.
-Your gynaecologist also washes out the inside of your abdomen and send the fluid to be checked for cancer cells.
+Your gynaecologist also washes out the inside of your abdomen.
+And sends the fluid to be checked for cancer cells.
 This helps to make sure that the cancer hasn't spread.

-Your gynaecologist will remove some or all of the cancer if it has spread beyond the ovary, depending on where it is.
+Your gynaecologist will remove some or all of the cancer if it has spread beyond the ovary.
+This depends on where it is.
 It’s not uncommon to have cancer cells left behind.

 Your doctor will talk to you about whether you need chemotherapy after surgery.
 This depends on several factors.
 Surgery might be the only treatment you need if you have: